SLAB HEAVE Detection IN MELBOURNE

 - Windows not opening

 One of the most common causes of slab heave is saturated soil surrounding the house.
-Soil can become saturated as a result of a broken sewer or stormwater pipes as well as poor surface drainage.
+Soil can become saturated as a result of broken sewer or stormwater pipes as well as poor surface drainage.

 As the owner of a dwelling the first thing that should be done is to rule out any breaks or leaks in your drainage.